google/santa/docs/development/sync-protocol.md

 `eventupload` stage if it has any events to upload.
 If there aren't any events this stage is skipped.

-It consists of the following transaction, that may be repeated until all events are uploaded..
+It consists of the following transaction, that may be repeated until all events are uploaded.

 ```mermaid
 sequenceDiagram